 Some of the modifications the facility owners and operators have made to the center include improving signage to show individuals with disabilities which passageways are accessible, modifying restrooms fixtures to include automatic flushes and faucets in addition to installing an assisted listening system.

 All Americans with disabilities have the right to seek accommodations that fall under ADA, and may qualify to receive Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
-Our firm offers a free consultation to talk about filing for disability benefits as well as for a determination to see if you qualify for these benefits.
+Our firm offers a free evaluation of your case to talk about filing for disability benefits as well as for a determination to see if you qualify for these benefits.
 Call a Tulsa Social Security Disability attorney at (918) 265-1404 for more information about your legal rights.

 Troutman & Troutman, P.C. – Tulsa Social Security Disability lawyers

 Troutman Touts: The Americans with Disabilities Act of 1990 protects civil rights and ensures equal opportunities for individuals with disabilities.